When a Man Loves a Woman (Jody Watley song)

-"When a Man Loves a Woman" is a song by American singer-songwriter Jody Watley, released as the final single from her fourth album, Intimacy (1993).
-The song peaked at number 11 on the US Billboard R&B Singles Chart and number 33 on the UK Singles Chart, making it Watley's first top-40 hit in the UK since "Friends" in 1989.
+"When a Man Loves a Woman" is a song by American singer-songwriter Jody Watley, released in 1994 by MCA Records as the final single from her fourth album, Intimacy (1993).
+The song was co-written by Watley with Larry Campbell, and peaked at number 11 on the US Billboard R&B Singles Chart and number 33 on the UK Singles Chart.
+It became Watley's first top-40 hit in the UK since "Friends" in 1989 and also became a number-one UK club hit.
+The accompanying music video was directed by Watley herself, marking her debut as a director.